 Young people are bound to be influenced by their favorite stars and seek to imitate their behavior while working out their own sense of self.
 By helping them see behind the celebrity veneer, you’ll help them become more discerning and confident in expressing themselves.

-To protect privacy, we’ve changed the names of people whose stories we tell on these pages, but the stories are genuine.
+To protect privacy, we’ve anonymized or changed the names of people whose stories we tell on these pages, but the stories are genuine.